Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Introduction

 Traditional analyses often view brain functional networks as static.
 Yet, there is growing evidence that these networks are inherently dynamic and exhibit significant temporal fluctuations \parencite{hutchison2013dynamic}, which appear to be linked to various aspects of human behavior \parencite{liegeois2019resting}.
 Therefore, they are best represented by a time-indexed collection of covariances, that is, a Riemannian manifold-valued function where the manifold consists of the space of symmetric positive definite (SPD) matrices.

 This work seeks to identify joint variation between these functional dynamic networks and multivariate variables, such as lifestyle, demographic, and psychometric measures.
-To this purpose, we develop a novel asymmetric canonical correlation analysis model that allows us to explore the underlying relationships between Riemannian manifold-valued functional data and high-dimensional variables.
+To this purpose, we develop a novel asymmetric canonical correlation analysis model that allows us to explore the underlying relationships between two data views: Riemannian manifold-valued functional data and high-dimensional variables.
+We refer to this setting as \textit{asymmetric} due to the different nature of the data views, which require different approaches to address their complexity.
 While our motivation stems from dynamic functional connectivity, the proposed method is general and can be applied to a variety of other settings.

-Numerous models have been developed to model manifold-valued functional data, \parencite[see, e.g., ][]{dai2018principal, lin2019intrinsic, dubey2020functional, zhang2020mixedeffect, dubey2021modeling, zhou2021dynamic,bhattacharjee2021single,stocker2021functional}, which can be more broadly viewed as object data \parencite{marron2021object} -- a generalization of functional data \parencite{ramsay2015functional,hsing2013theoretical, kokoszka2017introduction}.
-Regression models for manifold-valued data with low-dimensional predictors have been proposed in \textcite{petersen2019frechet,zhao2020principal, zhao2021covariate}.
+Numerous models have been developed to model manifold-valued functional data, \parencites[see, e.g., ][]{pigoli2014distances}{dai2018principal}{ masarotto2019procrustes}{lin2019intrinsic}{ dubey2020functional,dubey2021modeling}{zhang2020mixedeffect}{zhou2021dynamic}{ghodrati2022distributionondistribution}{ghosal2023frechet}{stocker2023functional}, which can be more broadly viewed as object data \parencite{marron2021object} -- a generalization of functional data \parencites{ramsay2015functional}{hsing2015theoretical}{kokoszka2017introduction}.
+Regression models for manifold-valued data with low-dimensional predictors have been proposed in \textcites{petersen2019frechet}{zhao2021covariate}{zhou2023functional}.
 See also \textcite{petersen2022modeling} for a review.
 Nonetheless, models that facilitate the integration of manifold-valued functional data with high-dimensional variables have not been extensively explored.